softwaremill/bootzooka/docs/stack.md

 React is one of the most popular JavaScript framework right now, developed and supported by Facebook; we use it frequently at [SoftwareMill](http://softwaremill.com) (also because it's really good).
 It offers a complete solution to build dynamic and modern HTML5 based web applications, with a "functional" approach.

-### Why Monix?
+### Why Cats Effect?

-Monix is a concurrency toolkit, thanks to which working with side-effects is concurrency-safe and type-safe.
+Cats Effect is a toolkit for working with side-effects in pure and type-safe way.
 The basic datatype, `IO`, is a lazily evaluated description of side effects.
 It offers a number of combinators to sequence, handle errors, allocate resources and run effects asynchronously.

 ### Why http4s + tapir?